vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 “He who has stolen the[^70] bulb of the lotus - let him worship other deities than _Viṣṇu_, who does good to Brahmins, who exercises control over the gods, who is worshipped by all those who live in the three worlds, who is the cause of the creation, the maintenance, and the destruction of the three worlds, who is under the control of no one else, who is the support of the world and who both creates and destroys the world, and who is the _guru_ of the world," and again, “He who has stolen the bulb of the lotus - he is one who never performs those _dharma_s which please the Lord, who never favours them, and who is of such a nature that he practises evil _dharma_s and evil rites."
 That the _prapanna_ will never utter the praise of others is declared in verses like the following:--Tiruvoymozhi 3-9 and also in: "The mouth will never sing the praise of any one other than the Lord.”
 So also that the _prapanna_ will never think of others is declared in the following passages :-"My thoughts are never with any deity other than the Lord. _Bhagavān_ who helps the gods is aware of this." and "I will never think that there are other deities that I want to attain and that will come to me."

+[^70]:
+During a famine, seven sages obtained the bulb of a lotus for food and went out for their bath.
+Indra stole it and hid it.
+When the sages returned and found it missing, each of them had to swear in these words to prove that he had not stolen it.

 (Our ancient seers) have declared that even those who are not competent to perform this five-fold scheme of adoration may not fail to render this service or _kaiṅkarya_, if they will perform such compulsory and occasional rites as they are competent for, if they sing the praise of the Lord and the like and if they render service to such persons as have the competency to perform that adoration and as have exclusive devotion to the Lord in accordance with their competence and in perfect dependence on them.
 And this may be seen in the following passages :-“The adoration of _Viṣṇu_ is